Substance Abuse / Chemical Dependence

 - family-focused prevention programs

-Family-focused prevention programs involve parent training, family skills training, adolescent's social skills training, and family self-help groups.
-Research literature available suggests that components of family-focused prevention programs have decreased the use of alcohol and drugs in adolescents and improved effectiveness of parenting skills that favorably affected their adolescent's risk factors.
+Family-focused prevention programs involve parent training, family skills training, children's social skills training, and family self-help groups.
+Research literature available suggests that components of family-focused prevention programs have decreased the use of alcohol and drugs in older children and improved effectiveness of parenting skills that favorably affected their children's risk factors.

 Click here to view the